Rohan2992/my-youtube/README.md

     - create .env file in the root folder
     - name the variable starting with REACT_APP_<NAME>
     - to use environment variables use en.process.REACT_APP_<NAME>

+#### Debouncing of 200ms in Search

+    It is the process of skiping the intermediate api calls if the time between two keys stroke is less than 200ms.
+    - It improves the user experience

+#### Update the search Container items on searching

+#### Implementing the caching of apis

+    - It is done to reduce the number of API calls

+#### Building the comments